-New findings released earlier this year unveiled the effectiveness of mindfulness in adjunction with hypnotherapy for the treatment of chronic stress.
-The study, conducted by Baylor University, was released in the International Journal of Clinical and Experimental Hypnosis.
+Mindfulness is effective in conjunction with hypnotherapy for the treatment of chronic stress, according to new research published earlier this year.
+The Baylor University-led research was published in the International Journal of Clinical and Experimental Hypnosis.

-In the study, the participants went through an eight-week intervention with “1-hour individual sessions and self-hypnosis audio recordings for daily mindfulness,” according to the researchers.
+According to the researchers, participants in the study underwent an eight-week intervention consisting of one-hour individual sessions and self-hypnosis audio recordings for daily mindfulness.

-The results demonstrated efficiency among the participants who adhered to the treatment and a very minimal rate of adverse reactions.
+The outcomes demonstrated efficacy among participants who adhered to the treatment and an extremely low occurrence of adverse effects.

-“There were significant differences between the mindful hypnotherapy (MH) and control groups postintervention, with the mindful hypnotherapy intervention resulting in significant and large decrease in perceived distress and increase in mindfulness,” the study’s co-authors determined.
+“There were significant differences between the mindful hypnotherapy (MH) and control groups postintervention, with the mindful hypnotherapy intervention resulting in significant and large decrease in perceived distress and increase in mindfulness,” the study’s co-authors explained in a news release.

 “This study indicates that MH is a feasible intervention for stress reduction and increasing mindfulness.”

-For researchers, their findings showcase the first empirical evaluation of the combination of mindfulness and hypnosis.
-Given the recent novel coronavirus outbreak and other sociological disruptions triggering abnormal levels of stress among the general population, the study’s testing of such an intervention may come at a critical time.
+Their findings represent the first empirical evaluation of the combination of mindfulness and hypnosis.
+Due to the recent outbreak of a novel coronavirus and other sociological disruptions causing abnormally high levels of stress in the general population, the testing of such an intervention in this study may come at a critical time.